gabydesir/Trivia-Game-/README.md

 I then created helper functions to display the score.

 Future Improvements
-I would like to add an image to each question as a hint to the user.
-My goal is to help the user answer the questions accurately, more importantly have a visual representation of the potential location.
+I would like to add a timer, and counter that keeps track of the users answer as they answer the questions.